10 Short Walks On Isle Of Skye

-This list is meant to be a compilation for easy achievable walks for visitors with nearly all level of fitness while still beeing rewarding in views and experiences.
+When you’re out of things to do on isle of Skye This list will help and meant to be compilation for easy achievable walks for visitors with nearly all level of fitness while still being rewarding in views and experiences.

 The most westerly point of Skye offers some of the most famous and unforgettable views of the iconic lighthouse that sits at the end of dramatic cliff scenery.